Project Results in the Buyende District, Uganda

-- Trained 15 Christian Family Life Education master trainers, who in turn trained 107 young people to educate their peers on pregnancy prevention.
+- Trained 15 Christian Family Life Education master trainers, who in turn trained 107 young people to educate their peers on pregnancy prevention1.
 APC helped Busoga Kingdom leaders conduct 120 dialogues on how improved parenting helps prevent early marriage and teenage pregnancy.

 - Developed a collaborative charter that indicates district tasks to reduce teenage pregnancy rate.